erebe/personal-server/README.md

 # Automatic deployment <a name="deployment"></a>

 Next step is to automatically deploy new releases of my images/application.
-I chose to not automate the change in my infrastructure code (Kubernetes configs) as when I am doing those changes, I am already behind the screen touching this part of the code/repository, so deploying it is just a make xxx away.
+I chose to not automate the change in my infrastructure code (Kubernetes configs) as when I am doing those changes, I am already behind the screen touching this part of the code/repository, so deploying it is just a `make xxx` away.

 In my case what I want to automate is the deployment of new release of my software.
-For example, when I am working on a project (not in this repository), I don't want to go back to this repository to bump something or do a make xxx.
+For example, when I am working on a project (not in this repository), I don't want to go back to this repository to bump something or do a `make xxx`.
 I just want to release of a new version of my application images and it being deployed automatically.

 For that, I am going to put in place a webhook thanks to this great project.
 It will allow me to